silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 This will automatically add a new menu entry to the Silverstripe CMS UI entitled `My Product Admin` and logged in users will be able to upload and manage `Product` and `Category` instances through `https://www.example.com/admin/products`.

-[alert]
+> [!CAUTION]
-After defining these classes, make sure you have rebuilt your Silverstripe CMS database and flushed your cache.
+> After defining these classes, make sure you have rebuilt your Silverstripe CMS database and flushed your cache.
-[/alert]

 ## Defining the `ModelAdmin` models